 Agencies may define the content of 'protection' in different ways.
 However, there is a core common area: all agencies agree that persons of concern must be protected from persistent internal or external violence or threats of violence, and their effects, and from coercion and systematic deprivation of basic rights.
-For UNHCR, 'protection' covers all activities that aim to achieve full respect for the rights of the individual in accordance with the letter and spirit of human rights, refugee, statelessness and international humanitarian law.
+For UNHCR, 'protection' covers all activities that aim to achieve full respect for the rights of the individual in accordance with the letter and spirit of human rights, refugee and international humanitarian law.
 It requires the creation of an environment that is conducive to preventing or alleviating the immediate effects of a specific pattern of abuse, and restoring human dignity through reparation, restitution and rehabilitation.

 Protection may be required in several humanitarian contexts.
-It affects refugees and IDPs, and is relevant throughout all phases of conflict as well as during natural disasters, whether these are emergencies or protracted.
-Protection responses may also be required for stateless persons, including both those in a migratory context and for those who have never left "their own" country.
-Human beings naturally form communities, and this remains true when they are uprooted, living in camps or settlements, living on the margins of society, or, increasingly, living in host communities.
+It affects both refugees and IDPs, and is relevant throughout all phases of conflict as well as during natural disasters, whether these are emergencies or protracted.
+Human beings naturally form communities, and this remains true when they are uprooted, living in camps or settlements, or, increasingly, living in host communities.
 With some important exceptions, a community-based approach to protection is appropriate in most situations, and can generate more effective protection and sustainable solutions.